Skip to main content

 Cultural centres dedicated to art and history

-In the Republic of Congo, we contribute to the promotion of culture in synergy with local institutions, with the aim of consolidating our alliances for development.
-The Musée Cercle Africain, sponsored by UNESCO, is the first art gallery opened in the city of Pointe-Noire.
-The spaces, renovated and furnished by Eni, are occupied by exhibition halls, permanent and temporary collections dedicated to ritual art, painting and photography.
-The works on display are entirely created by Congolese artists.
-Workshops are also held within the space, such as the photography laboratory organised in 2023, dedicated to the promotion of amateur artists.
-Organised to celebrate the founding of Pointe-Noire in 1921, it hosted the most representative shots of the city.
+In the Republic of the Congo, we help to champion culture in partnership with local and international institutions, with the aim of consolidating our alliances for development.
+The UNESCO-sponsored Musée Cercle Africain was the first art gallery to open in the city of Pointe-Noire.
+The spaces, renovated and set up by Eni, are home to exhibition halls, permanent collections and temporary exhibitions dedicated to ritual art, painting and photography, reading, theatre and cinema.
+Workshops were also held inside the space, such as the 2023 photographic workshop to promote amateur artists, organised to celebrate the foundation of Pointe-Noire in 1921.
+As part of our cultural projects, we have expanded the Memorial to Pierre Savorgnan de Brazza, the explorer after whom Brazzaville, the capital of the Republic of Congo, is named.
+The multicultural centre of Makoua city was mainly used for vocational training.

 Highlights